vevurka/parks/README.md

 ### Data processing

-We use `openCV` library for image preprocessing in order to extract the board representing **parks**.
+We use `openCV` library for image preprocessing in order to extract the board representing the **parks**.

 ### Solver